LeeAnnEditor/o365hq/blog/PowerApps Solutions for Sales Professionals.md

 ![](https://o365hq.com/images/515.png)

-It is always possible to connect to other data sources, there are more than 230 data connectors to choose from, including Adobe Sign, Facebook, GitHub, LinkedIn, and many more.
+It is always possible to connect to other data sources.
+There are more than 230 data connectors to choose from, including Adobe Sign, Facebook, GitHub, LinkedIn, and many more.
 This helps to break down silos, resulting in a highly productive app.